The OP Mainnet upgrade to the Bedrock release will take place on June 6, 2023 at 16:00 UTC!

 There are two types of oracles:

-Push oracles are updated continously and always have up to date information available on chain.
+Push oracles are updated continuously and always have up to date information available onchain.

 Pull oracles are only updated when information is requested by a contract.
 Pull oracles are themselves divided into two types:

 - Double-transaction oracles, which require two transactions.
 The first transaction is the request for information, which usually causes the oracle to emit an event that triggers some offchain mechanism to provide the answer (through its own transaction).
 The second transaction actually reads onchain the result from the oracle and uses it.